-Man fatally struck by train in Jamaica: Cops
+Man hit, killed by train in Jamaica, Queens, police say - amNewYork

-A man was fatally hit by a train in Queens Wednesday afternoon, snarling service on the E line for over an hour, police and the MTA said.
+A man was fatally hit by a train in Queens Wednesday afternoon, snarling service on the E line for more than an hour, police and the MTA said.

 The man was struck at the Sutphin Boulevard-Archer Avenue station around 1:10 p.m., police said.
 He was pronounced dead at the scene.